makwanbarzan/DubDubDown/README.md

 # DubDubDown

 DubDubDown is a very simple app, which lets you know exactly when the <a href="https://developer.apple.com/wwdc20/">WWDC20 by Apple<a/> will be started.
-Plus, it sends a notification (If you click Remind Me button) when the conference is about to start.
+Plus, it sends a notification (If you click on the Remind Me button) when the conference is about to start.

 <img src="Documentation/1.png" align="center" width="40%"></img>